-The LSF2 encompasses a total of 280 acres and includes four parcels of land as identified in Table 3-1.
+The LSF3 encompasses a total of 587 acres and includes seven parcels of land as identified in Table 3-1.
 These parcels would be leased to the project applicant for up to 40 years, which is the anticipated duration of the project.
-The site layout for the LSF2 is illustrated on Figure 3-7.
-The LSF2 would be capable of generating up to 70 MW AC.
+The site layout for the LSF3 is illustrated on Figure 3-7.
+The LSF3 would be capable of generating up to 140 MW AC.

-If required, an on-site substation, O&M building, and energy storage container would be located at the southwestern corner of the intersection of West Diehl Road and Jessup Road (Figure 3-8).
+If required, an on-site substation, O&M building, and energy storage container would be located at the southeastern corner of the project site (along West Diehl Road) (Figure 3-8Figure 3-10).
 If the substation, O&M building, and/or energy storage container are shared with an adjacent solar project, then this area would instead be covered with solar panels.